o3de/o3de.org/content/docs/user-guide/remote-content/update-a-remote-repository.md

 ## Uploading to GitHub

 We recommend that you use the Project Manager and O3DE CLI to test your updated remote repository before you upload the changes to GitHub, a web server or other source control provider.

+See the [Remote Repository Tutorial](/docs/learning-guide/tutorials/remote-repositories/create-remote-repository/) for an example of how to create a remote repository, add content and upload the release to GitHub.